redpencilio/debug-auth-headers-service/README.md

 ## GET /get-headers:

-returns the headers recieved by the service in a JSON format
+returns the headers received by the service in a JSON format

 ## POST /send-request:

-sends headers and query provided in the JSON body of the request and then returns the servers response in a similat structure
+sends headers and query provided in the JSON body of the request and then returns the servers response in a similar structure

 ### sample request:
 ```